hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ```

 The notable differences now that we are using witnesses:
-* The AID is different now `EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP`, because the inception event contians the witness information which modifies the data used to generate the AID.
+* The AID is different now `EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP`, because the inception event contains the witness information which modifies the data used to generate the AID.
 * The DID Document now lists the witnesses in the service endpoints.
-Note: if you set the metadata flag to true KERI related service endpoints will be in the did document metadata instead of the did document.:
+Note, if you set the metadata flag to true, KERI related service endpoints will now be in the did document metadata instead of the did document, as so:
 ```json
 Got DID doc: {
   "id": "did:web:did-webs-service%3a7676:EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP",